Welcome to the Department of French!

 Students should note that, as explained in the About Programs of Study section of the Academic Calendar, the Language Citation is not equivalent to an academic program and that enrolment in a program is not necessary in order to earn the recognition bestowed by the Citation.

 Eligible students must submit a copy of their academic records to the Undergraduate Counsellor and indicate the courses they wish to be considered for the Citation.

 Q: I am currently a U of T student and one of the FSL/FRE courses I would like to take is full.
 How can I register in this course?

 Q: I am interested in taking FRE 490Y/FRE 491H/FRE 492H.
 How do I register for this course, which has an “E” indicator?
-What is CR/NCR option?

-Credit/No Credit (CR/NCR) option
+Q: May I choose the Credit/No Credit (CR/NCR) option for French courses?

 - provincial and federal government civil service

 - bilingual opportunities within the foreign service or the border services agency

 A French Studies minor is also a useful component (when coupled with a relevant major or specialist degree) of applications for admission to graduate programs that require familiarity with French language and culture, including Comparative Literature, Education, Political Science, Library and Information Sciences and various Cultural Studies programs.
 In this case, please consult your department or program of interest to find out their specific admission requirements to ensure relevant course selection.